kencx/homelab/LOG.md

 ## Work Log

+### 25/03/23
+- Add support for different Terraform workspaces when initializing Vault.
+- Add support for writing to different cert auth role paths when running multiple Vault-agent services.

 ### 14/02/23
 - Discovered that Consul mTLS certificates require both Extended Key Usage of Server and Client Authentication.
 This means the `pki_int/issue/server` role